-- 3. Eight of the nine United Nations human rights treaties in force provide for the establishment of a committee of independent experts to monitor implementation of the treaty provisions by States parties.
-CERD, the first treaty body to be established, monitors implementation of the International Convention on the Elimination of All Forms of Racial Discrimination; HRC monitors implementation of the International Covenant on Civil and Political Rights; CEDAW monitors implementation of the Convention on the Elimination of All Forms of Discrimination against Women; CAT monitors implementation of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; CRC monitors implementation of the Convention on the Rights of the Child and the Optional Protocols on the involvement of children in armed conflict and on the sale of children, child prostitution and child pornography; CMW monitors implementation of the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families; the CRPD monitors the implementation of the Convention on the Rights of Persons with Disabilities; and the SPT monitors implementation of the CATOP. - 4.
+- 3. Eight of the nine core international human rights treaties in force provide for the establishment of a committee of independent experts to monitor implementation of the treaty provisions by States parties.
+CERD, the first treaty body to be established, monitors implementation of the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD); the Human Rights Committee monitors implementation of the International Covenant on Civil and Political Rights (ICCPR); CEDAW monitors implementation of the Convention on the Elimination of All Forms of Discrimination against Women; CAT monitors implementation of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; CRC monitors implementation of the Convention on the Rights of the Child and the Optional Protocols on the involvement of children in armed conflict and on the sale of children, child prostitution and child pornography; CMW monitors implementation of the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (ICRMW); CRPD monitors the implementation of the Convention on the Rights of Persons with Disabilities; and SPT monitors implementation of OPCAT. - 4.
 The International Covenant on Economic, Social and Cultural Rights (ICESCR) does not explicitly provide for the creation of a treaty body, but gives the Economic and Social Council (ECOSOC) a general mandate to monitor implementation of the Covenant by States parties and United Nations specialized agencies through consideration of regular reports.
-In 1985, a sessional working group established by ECOSOC to assist it in the consideration of States parties' reports (ECOSOC decision 1978/10 of 3 May 1978), was reconstituted on the model of the treaty bodies and renamed the "Committee on Economic, Social and Cultural Rights"
+In 1985, a sessional working group established by ECOSOC to assist it in the consideration of States parties' reports (ECOSOC decision 1978/10 of 3 May 1978), was reconstituted on the model of the treaty bodies and renamed the Committee on Economic, Social and Cultural Rights (CESCR) (ECOSOC resolution 1985/17).
+The Committee, which first met in 1987, is regarded as a treaty body.2

-The Secretariat has sought to ensure that this report accurately reflects the current working methods of the human rights treaty bodies but these are constantly evolving and further updates may be necessary.
+1 The secretariat has sought to ensure that this report accurately reflects the current working methods of the human rights treaty bodies but these are constantly evolving and further updates may be necessary.